ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 the layer immediately above the soil surface is just used.
 (As this litter is above-ground, soil water potential is not relevant).

-The below-ground litter is assumed to be spread out evenly over the topsoil, so the process for calculating the relevant soil temperatures is identical to that of the (biotic) topsoil (which we discuss below).
+The below-ground litter is assumed to be spread out evenly over the simulated depth of the soil-microbial model, so the process for calculating the relevant soil temperatures is identical to that of the soil microbes (which we discuss below).

-The (biotic) topsoil is simulated as a single stratum (of user configurable) depth.
-This stratum uses a homogeneous environment, e.g. a single temperature is used for its entire extent.
-The environmental variables for this stratum are calculated as follows:
+The zone the soil-microbial model is simulated for is of user configurable depth and is assumed to be homogeneous.
+This means that for each environmental variable and average value must be found for the entire zone.
+These are calculated as follows:

 $$
 T = \sum^N_{i=1} f_i *\frac{V_{i-1} + V_{i}}{2}